Arts and Health Week Summit

 At the Intersection of Arts and Health

-In the meantime, we invite you to visit our Wellness Resources webpage at LAOpera.org/Wellness to explore videos, podcasts, digital zines and workbooks, research articles, and more tools to help you use the arts to support your physical and mental health.
+Looking for additional tools to support your voice, body, and creative expressions?
+We invite you to visit our Wellness Resources webpage at LAOpera.org/Wellness to explore videos, podcasts, digital zines and workbooks, research articles, and more to help you use the arts to support your physical and mental health.

 Able ARTS Work provides creative arts education and therapies for adults with developmental disabilities.